mcdiarmid/mcdiarmid/README.md

 ## Hello There 👋

 💼 Radio Fequency Engineer at Rocket Lab.
-Briefly dabbled in Embedded Software Engineer at Aviat Networks.
+Briefly dabbled in Embedded Software Engineering at Aviat Networks.

 🎓 Master of Engineering and Bachelor of Engineering (Hons.), both in Electrical and Electronic Engineering.

 🧠 Currently learning to embrace LLMs.
 Always furthering my understanding of digital signal processing (DSP).

 ❤️ Might contribute to stuff sporadically.
 Contact me if you want a hand with anything.

-🍺 Former Lion Brown enthusiast.
-More recently a practitioner of the tasting paddle.

 ## Stuff I Use